sehyun1094/SH_influ_synthesis/README.md

-# shinflusynthesis
+# fluEvidenceSynthesis

-This repository contains the shinflusynthesis package which was described in more detail in:
+This repository contains the fluEvidenceSynthesis package which was described in more detail in:

-van Leeuwen, Edwin, Petra Klepac, Dominic Thorrington, Richard Pebody, and Marc Baguelin. “shinflusynthesis: An R Package for Evidence Synthesis Based Analysis of Epidemiological Outbreaks.”
+van Leeuwen, Edwin, Petra Klepac, Dominic Thorrington, Richard Pebody, and Marc Baguelin.
+“FluEvidenceSynthesis: An R Package for Evidence Synthesis Based Analysis of Epidemiological Outbreaks.”
 PLOS Computational Biology 13, no. 11 (2017): e1005838. https://doi.org/10.1371/journal.pcbi.1005838.

 The code is distributed under a GPLv3 license.
 Please remember to cite the above manuscript when using this code.